-There are five exceptions to the hardcore restriction laid down in Article 4(b) VBER.
+There are five exceptions to the hardcore restriction laid down in Article 4, point (b) of Regulation (EU) X.

-First, Article 4(b)(i) VBER allows the supplier to restrict active sales by an exclusive distributor into a territory or to a customer group exclusively allocated to other buyers, or reserved to the supplier.
-In order to preserve their investment incentives, the exclusively appointed distributors should be appropriately protected against active sales, including online advertising, into the territory or to the customer group exclusively allocated to them by the other buyers of the supplier within the Union, including buyers to which other territories or customer groups have been exclusively allocated by the supplier.
-Where the active sales restrictions imposed on other buyers of the supplier do not provide an appropriate level of protection to safeguard the appointed distributor’s incentives to invest in the exclusive territory and thus to justify the establishment of an exclusive distribution system, the benefit of the VBER is likely to be withdrawn.
+First, Article 4, point (b)(i) of Regulation (EU) X allows the supplier to restrict active sales by the exclusive distributor into a territory or to a customer group exclusively allocated to a maximum of five buyers, or reserved to the supplier.
+In order to preserve their investment incentives, the supplier must protect its exclusive distributors against active sales, including targeted online advertising, into their exclusive territory or to their exclusive customer group by all the supplier’s other buyers.

-Sales by an exclusive distributor’s customers into a territory or to a customer group that the supplier has exclusively allocated to other distributors can also undermine the latter distributors’ incentives to invest in quality or demand-enhancing services.
-To protect the investment incentives of exclusively appointed distributors, the supplier may require that such other distributors, and their customers that have entered into a distribution agreement with the supplier or with a party that was given distribution rights by the supplier, are restricted from engaging in active sales into the exclusively allocated territory or to the exclusively allocated customer group (i.e. to pass on the active sales restriction to the buyer’s customers).94
+The investment incentives of exclusive distributors could also be undermined by active selling by customers of the supplier’s others buyers.
+Therefore, Article 4, point (b)(i) of Regulation (EU) X also allows the supplier to require its other buyers to restrict their direct customers from actively selling into territories or to customer groups that the supplier has exclusively allocated to other distributors or reserved to itself.
+However, the supplier may not require such other buyers to pass on the active sales restrictions to customers further down the distribution chain.

-The supplier is allowed to combine the allocation of an exclusive territory and an exclusive customer group by, for instance, appointing an exclusive distributor for a particular customer group in a specific territory.
+The supplier may combine the allocation of an exclusive territory and an exclusive customer group by, for instance, appointing an exclusive distributor for a particular customer group in a specific territory.

 The protection of exclusively allocated territories or customer groups is not absolute.
-To prevent market partitioning, passive sales into such territories or to such customer groups cannot be prohibited.
-However, Article 4(b) VBER only concerns restrictions of sales by the buyer or its customers, which means that the supplier is not prevented from accepting a total or partial restriction, both online and offline, on both active and passive sales into the exclusive territory or to (all or some of) the customers constituting an exclusive customer group.
+To prevent market partitioning, passive sales into such territories or customer groups may not be restricted.
+Article 4, point (b) of Regulation (EU) X applies only to restrictions imposed on the buyer.
+The supplier may therefore accept restrictions on sales by itself, both online and offline, into the exclusive territory or to some or all of the customers belonging to an exclusive customer group.
+However, restrictions of passive sales to end users may, in certain circumstances, be void pursuant to Article 6(2) of Regulation (EU) 2018/302 of the European Parliament and of the Council138.

-94 The pass on is allowed by the VBER when the market share of the supplier party to the contract on the market where it sells the goods or services to the buyer does not exceed 30% and when the market share of the buyer on the market where it purchases the contract goods or services does not exceed 30%.

-Second, Article 4(b)(ii) VBER allows the supplier that combines the application of an exclusive distribution system and a selective distribution system in different territories to restrict an exclusive buyer from selling actively or passively to unauthorised distributors located in a territory where the supplier operates a selective distribution system which means that the supplier has either appointed selected distributors or has reserved the territory for the application of such a selective distribution system.
-The protection of the selective distribution system extends to active and passive sales by the customers of the exclusive buyer, which can also be prevented from selling to unauthorised distributors located inside the selective distribution system.
+Second, Article 4, point (b)(ii) of Regulation (EU) X allows a supplier that operates an exclusive distribution system in a certain territory and a selective distribution system in another territory to restrict its exclusive distributors from selling actively or passively to unauthorised distributors located in the territory where the supplier already operates a selective distribution system or which it has reserved for the operation of such a system.
+The supplier may also require its exclusive distributors to similarly restrict their customers from making active and passive sales to unauthorised

+138 Regulation (EU) 2018/302 of the European Parliament and of the Council of 28 February 2018 on addressing unjustified geo-blocking and other forms of discrimination based on customers’ nationality, place of residence or place of establishment within the internal market and amending Regulations (EC) No 2006/2004 and (EU) 2017/2394 and Directive 2009/22/EC (OJ L 60I, 2.3.2018, p.
+1).

+distributors in territories where the supplier operates a selective distribution system or which it has reserved for that purpose.
+The ability to pass on active and passive sales restrictions further down the distribution chain in this scenario is intended to protect the closed nature of selective distribution systems.